praymond14/documentation/docs/setup/file-uploads.md

 ## Uploadcare

-Create a free Uploadcare account at [https://uploadcare.com/](https://uploadcare.com/), the free tier of Uploadcare gives you 3000 uploads per month
+Create a free Uploadcare account at), the free tier of Uploadcare gives you 3000 uploads per month

 Want to upload non-image files?
 You can add a payment method to your Uploadcare account without having to leave their